seattleflu/documentation/Troubleshooting.md

   where sample.details ->> 'note' = 'never-tested'
 ) select * from warehouse.presence_absence where sample_id in (select sample_id from never_tested)
 ```
+* You may want to check with the lab if something weird looks like it is occurring.
+We have technically gotten the OK to remove these samples, but sometimes it is good to keep them if something atypical is going on.
 * Remove results from `warehouse.presence_absence` by changing the select to a delete.

 ## Barcode collection sets